 Consider a battery

-With a big enough solar system combined with a battery, you can use your solar at night and reduce your electricity bills further.
+With the right size solar system and a battery, you can use your solar at night and reduce your electricity bills further.
+The free SunSPOT solar calculator can show you how much you could save with a battery.Find out more about batteries.